madebits/madebits.github.io/r/linux-csman.md

 * `aes` - a compiled copy of my [aes](#r/cpp-aes-tool.md) tool.
 If this tool is found next to `cskey.sh` it is used.
 Alternately you can install `ccrypt` from Ubuntu repositories.
 * `argon2` - this is a self-compiled copy of `argon2` from [official](https://github.com/P-H-C/phc-winner-argon2) repository ([my copy](https://github.com/madebits/phc-winner-argon2)). `argon2` can be found also in Ubuntu repositories.
 If found next to `cskey.sh`, this copy is used in place of the system copy.

-Every time `csman.sh` starts, it prints prefix hashes of these files if present:
+Every time `csman.sh` starts, it prints prefix hashes of these files, if present:

 ```
 615b333fd  /usr/local/bin/csman.sh